 - 10 Popular Wildlife Sanctuaries in Karnataka you must visit

-An intricate and close-knit mesh of streets, narrow alleys, by-lanes, squares, noisy roads, tombs, temples, mosques and palaces, Hyderabad is a place blazing with a wonderful, consummate charm characterizing a classical Deccani Muslim Culture.
+An intricate mesh of streets, narrow alleys, by-lanes, squares, noisy roads, tombs, temples, mosques, and palaces, Hyderabad is a place blazing with a wonderful, consummate charm characterizing a classical Deccani Muslim Culture.
 The city was the center of power for highly cultured dynasties of the Nizams since medieval times.

-The most popular attractions however remain the famous Charminar and Hyderabad Biryani which is cherished throughout the world.
-The city though being overcrowded, noisy and polluted, still holds a unique appeal and draws thousands of tourists every year to its threshold to revel its amazing character.
+The most popular attractions however remain the famous Charminar and Hyderabad Biryani, which is cherished throughout the world.
+The city though overcrowded, noisy, and polluted, still holds a unique appeal and draws thousands of tourists every year to its threshold to reveal its amazing character.

-Once being a hunting ground of rulers of Mysore, Kabini National Park is an exotic reserve hosting tigers, Indian Bisons, elephants, leopards, cheetal, deer, sambhar, panther and about 250 species of exquisite birds.
-Established in 1955, the area was subsequently expanded into a national park.
+Once being a hunting ground for rulers of Mysore, Kabini National Park is an exotic reserve hosting tigers, Indian Bison, elephants, leopards, etc., and about 250 species of exquisite birds.
+Established in 1955, the area was expanded into a national park.
 Later in 1999, it was converted into a Tiger Reserve Project for the protection of Tigers.

 The site offers fantastic opportunities for indulging in adventure and fun.
-Tourist can enjoy trekking, safaris, boat rides through the park and can view animals, birds and other beasts in their natural habitat.
-At Sun down, visitors can treat themselves to amazing delectable dishes from Indian, Chinese and Continental menu in the comfortable and laid back ambiance of the lodge to enjoy an indelible, memorable time.
+Tourists can enjoy trekking, safaris, and boat rides through the park and can view animals, birds, and other beasts in their natural habitat.
+At Sundown, visitors can treat themselves to amazing delectable dishes from Indian, Chinese, and Continental menus in the comfortable and laid-back ambiance of the lodge to enjoy an indelible, memorable time.

-Kochi is an important seaport in India for about 600 years now and this historic town in Kerala has rich impressions of the erstwhile and colonial times as well as being host to some exotic buildings and sites.
-For most part it’s a sleepy, relaxing place, with beautiful homes and heritage accommodations for the delight of the guests.
+Kochi is an important seaport in India for about 600 years now.
+One of the best hot places to visit in India, this historic town in Kerala has rich impressions of the erstwhile and colonial times as well as being host to some exotic buildings and sites.
+For the most part, it’s a sleepy, relaxing place, with beautiful homes and heritage accommodations for the delight of the guests.

-It is also a nice venue to get introduced to and enjoy Keralan culture, its dishes, its flavors, sights and smells.
-Being also a center of Keralan Arts, Kochi is also said to best place to view classical dance form of Kathakali and world-famous, indigenous martial art of Kalaripayattu.
+It is also a nice venue to get introduced to and enjoy Keralan culture, its dishes, its flavors, sights, and smells.
+Being also a center of Keralan Arts, Kochi is also said to best place to view the classical dance form of Kathakali and the world-famous, the indigenous martial art of Kalaripayattu.

 - Top 5 Honeymoon Destinations in Kerala